rasteric/z3s5-lisp/docs/usermanual/manual0.md

 # License

-Z3S5 Lisp was written by RAST Erich and is based on Nukata Lisp by SUZUKI Hisao.
+[Z3S5 Lisp](https://github.com/rasteric/z3s5-lisp) was written by RAST Erich and is based on [Nukata Lisp](https://github.com/nukata/lisp-in-go) by SUZUKI Hisao.
 It is licensed under the MIT License that allows free use and modification as long as the copyright notices remain.
-Please read the accompanying LICENSE file for more information.
+Please read the [LICENSE](https://github.com/rasteric/z3s5-lisp/blob/main/LICENSE) file for more information.

 This document is Copyright (c) 2022 by Erich Rast.